Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 1) A clearer standard of accountability

-2) Better alignment between installation and system requirements
+2) Better alignment with system requirements

 What homeowners should ask when comparing roof quotes